Elk Hoof Disease

 Report lame, limping elk or elk with abnormal hooves

-In response to initial detections of TAHD in elk in Del Norte County, CA, CDFW veterinarians and scientists developed a link opens in new windowStrategic Surveillance Plan for Treponeme-Associated Hoof Disease.
+In response to initial detections of TAHD in elk in Del Norte County, CA, CDFW veterinarians and scientists developed a Strategic Surveillance Plan for Treponeme-Associated Hoof Disease (PDF).
 The surveillance plan outlines strategies for statewide surveillance of TAHD in elk.
 Information collected during surveillance will better inform CDFW's long-term response to and management of TAHD in California.

 The two primary goals identified in CDFW's TAHD surveillance plan are to: